 Day 27 - Trek to Sangda 3710mm

 Soon after leaving camp, at the chorten to our left, we'll have to cross the Bheri Khola on a small bridge and then hike along the right-hand bank for a bit.
 We leave the river and descend slowly to Jhyanse where we have to ford the chilly river (bring Crocs).
 Heading towards Sangtha to the east, we ford one more small stream, the Dhundok Khola, feeding from the Sadachhe Himal to our right.
 Dhampus Peak (6012m) is the southwestern most peak in this massif, and moving east from there is the Sechi Lek (5981m), Tashikang (6386m) and Tasartse (6343m).
-Soon we reach the village of Sangda, a remote outpost of Gurung Tibetans which Carsten says are originally from Mustang.
+Soon we reach the village of Sangda, a remote outpost of Gurung Tibetans originally from Mustang.
 This is blue sheep territory, so have your binoculars out!

 Day 28 - Trek to Phalyak 3175m